NodeOS/NodeOS/README.md

    for your current machine architecture.
 You can be able to configure the build process by passing some environment variables.
 For example, to force to build for 32 bits, use `PLATFORM=qemu_32 npm install` instead.

-4. Pick some microwave pop-corn and go to see a movie.
-No, really, do it.

 5. Exec your fresh compiled NodeOS image: